 The Roanoke College Music Scholarship is reinstated for each semester of continued participation in the music/choral program as determined by the Fine Arts Department.
 Eligibility for the Virginia Tuition Assistance Grant, the Virginia College Scholarship Assistance Program, Tuition Exchange, and all College funded aid is limited to four years, or 8 semesters.
 With the exception of the Beard Scholarship, College dollars and the Virginia Tuition Assistance Grant are limited to the cost of tuition.
 The Beard Scholarship covers tuition and standard room and board charges.

 If a student does not attain the minimum required grade point average by the end of the academic year, and is academically eligible to re-enroll (as determined by the Registrar of the College), financial aid programs are automatically reduced on a percentage basis and re-instated.
 Please consult the Financial Aid Office for further information.
 Federal and state aid programs are automatically reinstated for students placed on their first academic warning, assuming financial eligibility is maintained.
-Students who are placed on their second semester of academic warning will lose eligibility for federal financial aid programs such as PELL, SEOG, Federal Work-Study and Federal loan programs (Direct Stafford, PLUS and Perkins).
+Students who are placed on their second semester of academic warning will lose eligibility for federal financial aid programs such as PELL, SEOG, Federal Work-Study and Federal loan programs (Direct Stafford and PLUS).

 Students are reviewed for satisfactory academic progress at the end of Spring term.
 In cases of unsatisfactory progress, affected programs will be reduced.
 Any reduction in assistance may be appealed through the Financial Aid Office.
 Only compelling non-academic reasons will be considered.
 In cases of less than satisfactory academic progress, reinstatement of aid in full is exceptional and is based on unusual circumstances that must be outlined clearly in a letter from the student.
 Letters from parents will not be accepted.
 New or returning students entering in January are reviewed for satisfactory academic progress at the end of the Spring term.